daveio/.baseline/rules.md

 Read `CLAUDE.md` and `README.md` for more information about the project if present.
 Update them as changes are made.

 There is a collection of rules which may assist you in `/Users/dave/src/github.com/daveio/_baseline/rules/rules-mdc`.
+Copy them into `.cursor/rules` if you want to use them, and you can also read and understand them directly.
+Any which you think have value, copy into `.cursor/rules`.

 ## MCP tools